Mastercard-Samples/mcapi-swagger-blog-demo/README.md

 ```
 swagger-codegen generate -i my-blog-service.yaml -l nodejs-server -o server
 ```
 This will generate your code in a folder `server`.
-Review the file `README.md` folder with that folder.
+Review the file `README.md` folder within that folder.

 Use the following command to run the server:
 ```